ayozmi/ai-logistics/documentation/PricePredictor_Documentation.md

 ## Question to Answer

-**How can the integration of an AI-powered predictive pricing tool with real-time data and ETL processes enhance the cost management and strategic decision-making capabilities of supply chain managers by providing actionable insights into potential cost fluctuations and optimizing shipment operations?**
+**How can the integration of an AI-powered predictive pricing tool to processes enhance the cost management and strategic decision-making capabilities of supply chain managers by providing actionable insights into potential cost fluctuations and optimizing shipment operations?**